 Choosing the Right Passage

-The passages are all graded on the Common European Framework of Languages, the CEFR.
+The passages are all graded on the Common European Framework of Reference, the CEFR.
 There are six levels: A1, A2, B1, B2, C1 and C2.
 Choose the difficulty level that suits your ability.

 Just Enjoy Listening

-Don’t worry if you don’t understand everything, as long as you under most of it.
+Don’t worry if you don’t understand everything, as long as you understand most of it.
 It is often useful to listen to passages that are a little easy.

 There are Two Ways to Choose a Passage

 - Explore the site, and choose anything you wish.

 - A2 = easy